Microsoft-SAPonAzure-OpenHack/WhatTheHack/042-SAPOnAzure/Student/02-Azure-Monitor.md

 	- Hint: VM Insights can be enabled from the Virtual Machine panel in the Azure Portal.
 Also consider creating a Log Analytics workspace as a pre-requisite.
 - Deploy Azure Monitor for SAP Solutions from the Azure Portal.
 	- Hint: This should be done by searching "Azure Monitor for SAP" as a service on the Marketplace.
-- Create & configure OS, SAP HANA, & Netweaver providers.
+- Create & configure SAP HANA, & Netweaver providers.
+Note: Setting up of OS Provider is optional.
 	- Hint: The NetWeaver provider is in public preview.
 Access the link below to access this provider.
 - Review availability of telemetry in the Log Analytics workspace.
 	- Hint: Select the Log Workspace that was used while enabling VM Insights and verify data is flowing in.